docker/docs/engine/security/trust/content_trust.md

 DCT does not verify that a running container’s filesystem has not been altered from what was in the image.
-For example, it does not prevent a container from writing to the filesystem, once the container is running, nor does it prevent the container’s filesystem from being altered on disk.
+For example, it does not prevent a container from writing to the filesystem, once the container is running.
+Furthermore, it does not prevent the image's or container’s filesystem from being altered on disk.
 DCT will also not prevent unsigned images from being imported, loaded, or created.

 ### Enabling DCT within the Docker Enterprise Engine